 The demise of the Sunset Strip, or at least the Sunset Strip as what it used to be, has been a subject of discussion for the past decade.
 There was the collapse of the Sunset Strip Music Festival, an event that featured a lot of aging musicians playing rock music in an era where Millennials were more focused on EDM.
 BusinessWeek published a story in January saying “for decades, the Sunset Strip was known for its rock clubs and celebrity hot spots.
 Now, the once-gritty stretch of boulevard is becoming better known for its luxury hotels.”

 How to revitalize that famous 1.6 mile stretch of Sunset Boulevard?
-The answer to that isn’t yet clear.
-But a study commissioned by the City of West Hollywood reveals some of the challenges the Strip faces and
+The answer to that isn’t yet

 The study was conducted by Gehl Studio and is part of a presentation titled: “The Sunset Experience, Piloting Change on the Sunset Strip Toward Public Life Improvement.”
 The presentation is a study of the impact of recent efforts to make the Sunset Strip more accessible to the public, with a major focus on walkability.
 As part of it, Gehl conducted a “Public Space Public Life” survey that reports the following: